Bangaru Panjaram

-Bangaru Panjaram is 1969 Indian Telugu-language romantic musical film directed by B. N. Reddy, and written by Palagummi Padmaraju.
+Bangaru Panjaram is a 1969 Indian Telugu-language romantic musical film directed by B. N. Reddy, and written by Palagummi Padmaraju.
 The soundtrack was helmed by S. Rajeswara Rao, with lyrics penned by Devulapalli Krishnasastri.
 The film is the last directorial of B. N. Reddy.
 The film received the Filmfare Award for Best Film – Telugu, and was screened at the 4th International Film Festival of India.

 Plot

-Venu Gopal is an engineer who travels to various places as part of his projects.
-In his travel he meets a girl Neela.
-They both fall in love, and get married.
+Venu Gopal is an engineer who travels extensively for work.
+During his travel, he meets a girl Neela.
+They fall in love, and get married.
 But Venu's uncle wants him to marry his daughter.
-So he makes various plans and creates mis-understanding between Venu and Neela.
+So he makes various plans and creates misunderstanding between Venu and Neela.
 Finally Neela leaves the house and then Venu discovers the cruelty of his uncle.
-He falls ill out of guiltiness.
+He falls ill out of guilt.
 What happens next forms the rest of the story.